SaadNoor01/Projects/Leap Year Calculator/README.md

 # Leap Year Calculator
 A program that works out whether if a given year is a leap year.
 A normal year has 365 days, leap years have 366, with an extra day in February.
-The reason why we have leap years is really fascinating, this video does it more justice.

 This is how you work out whether if a particular year is a leap year.